-- In Hazleton at 145 East Broad Street, serving southern Luzerne County and the adjacent counties in Central and Eastern Pennsylvania. - In Hawley at 8 Silk Mill Drive, serving the Lake Region. - In New Milford at 266 Main Street, serving Susquehanna County and the northern section of the Commonwealth. - In Towanda at One Progress Plaza, serving the Northern Tier region of Pennsylvania.
+- In Hazleton at 145 East Broad Street, serving southern Luzerne County and the adjacent counties in Central and Eastern Pennsylvania. - In Hawley at 8 Silk Mill Drive, serving the Lake Region. - In New Milford at 2390 S.R.
+848 New Milford, PA 18834 (Exit 219 of I-81), serving Susquehanna County and the northern section of the Commonwealth. - In Towanda at One Progress Plaza, serving the Northern Tier region of Pennsylvania.